2 Kings 5:1-3

 The Problem Beneath

-But spite of all Naaman’s greatness and prestige, he had a problem.
+But despite all Naaman’s greatness and prestige, he had a problem.
 He was a leper.

 He was mighty in the outside battle but Naaman was undergoing a secret battle inside.